 The Vulcano logistic support ship (LSS) being built by Fincantieri for the Italian Navy is scheduled to be commissioned in 2019.

-The LSS is designed to transport and transfer liquid and solid cargo to other ships at sea and ashore.
+The LSS is designed to transport and transfer liquid and solid cargos to other ships at sea and ashore.
 It can accommodate payloads such as jet and diesel fuel, fresh water, ammunition, defence systems, food, containers, spares, and 2,500kW of electrical power.

 It can be used to provide support for naval joint task forces deployed in humanitarian assistance, disaster relief and civil protection operations.
 The LSS can also be used to perform ship repair and maintenance services for other vessels at sea.

 A consortium of Fincantieri and Finmeccanica (now Leonardo) was selected by the Organisation for Joint Armament Cooperation (OCCAR) for the construction of a LSS as part of the Italian Navy’s fleet renewal programme.
-The programme further includes building six multi-purpose offshore patrol ships, with an option to build four more, in addition to one transport and landing vessel.
+The programme also includes building six multi-purpose offshore patrol ships, with an option to build four more, in addition to one transport and landing vessel.

-The ship’s bow section was constructed at Fincantieri’s shipyard in Castellammare di Stabia, Italy, while the stern section was built at Riva Trigoso shipyard in Genoa, Italy.
+The ship’s bow section was constructed at Fincantieri’s shipyard in Castellammare di Stabia, Italy, while the stern section was built at Riva Trigoso shipyard in Genoa.

 The first piece of steel on both fore and aft sections was cut in February 2016.
 The keel-laying of the bow section took place in October 2016, while the launching ceremony was held in April 2017.
 Keel for the stern portion was laid at Riva Trigoso shipyard in July 2016.

-Both units were fitted out at Muggiano shipyard floating dock in La Spezia, Italy, to form a LSS.
+Both units were fitted out at Muggiano shipyard floating dock in La Spezia, Italy, to form the LSS.

-The launching ceremony of the ship took place at the Muggiano (La Spezia) facility of the Naval Integrated shipyard, Italy, in June 2018.
+The launching ceremony of the ship took place at the Muggiano (La Spezia) facility of the Naval Integrated shipyard in June 2018.
 First sea trials are planned for the second quarter of 2018, while sea acceptance trials are scheduled for later in the same year.
 The logistics support platform is expected to be delivered to the Italian Navy in February 2019.